 - Quiet space for writing exams

-- Use of a computer for writing exams (no internet access, unless permitted by instructor)
+- Use of a computer for writing essay exams

 How do I register for accommodations?

 To register for the first time, email, mail, or fax your disability documentation to the Director of Student Success:

 Academic Resource Centre Coordinator

 Fax: 306-912-7862 (Attn: Director of Student Success)

 Complete the online Academic Accommodations Initial Registration form.
 When you submit the form, click on the link on the confirmation page to book an appointment with the Director of Student Success.